NHS CHC Assessment Process

 The NHS Continuing Healthcare assessment process is used to determine whether a person’s care needs should be funded by the NHS.

-Many families go through the NHS Continuing Healthcare assessment process without fully understanding how decisions are made or whether the outcome is correct.
+Many families go through the CHC process without fully understanding how decisions are made or whether the outcome is correct.

 Eligibility for NHS Continuing Healthcare is not based on financial circumstances.
 Instead, the assessment focuses on whether the individual’s primary need for care is related to health needs.

-The process involves a number of stages designed to assess the nature and complexity of a person’s care requirements.
+The process involves a number of stages designed to assess the persons health, along with key principles which include the nature, intensity, complexity and unpredictability of a person’s care requirements.

 The NHS Continuing Healthcare Checklist